cardano-foundation/CIPs/CIP-????/README.md

 ### Does the reliance on off-chain apis create MORE centralization?
 The short answer is no. It is important to look at what the limiting centralization factors are for any design.

-Concentrated Dapps Centralization Bottlenecks:
+Centralization Bottlenecks for Concentrated L1 Dapps:

 1. Full delegation control is not possible without atomic delegation.
 This is baked into the on-chain design of the Dapp.

 2. Batchers are needed since there aren't enough UTxOs for each user.
 For most Dapps, it is not easy to become a batcher due to needing to be selected by some entity.
 Further, these batchers are effectively middlemen that can take advantage of their unique positions.
 While batcher protocols can be improved, this is a work in progress and is currently an off-chain centralization bottleneck for concentrated Dapps.

-Distributed Dapps Centralization Bottlenecks:
+Centralization Bottlenecks for Distributed L1 Dapps:

 1. Reliance on off-chain api services.
-This is the only centralization bottleneck for distributed Dapps.
+This is the only centralization bottleneck for distributed L1 Dapps.
 And similarly to batchers, new innovations are improving this.
 For example, Koios is more decentralized than Blockfrost.

 What should stand out to you is the following:
 ```
-Concentrated Dapps have centralization bottlenecks both in their on-chain design and their off-chain design.
+Concentrated L1 Dapps have centralization bottlenecks both in their on-chain design and their off-chain design.

-Distributed Dapps only have a centralization bottleneck in their off-chain design.
+Distributed L1 Dapps only have a centralization bottleneck in their off-chain design.
 ```

-This means that Distributed Dapps are better positioned to naturally grow more decentralized as the off-chain services become more decentralized.
+This means that Distributed L1 Dapps are better positioned to naturally grow more decentralized as the off-chain services become more decentralized.

 ## Path to Active
-It is already possible to create distributed Dapps.
+It is already possible to create distributed L1 Dapps.
 No updates to Cardano are necessary.

 ## Copyright
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)